pestphp/docs/higher-order-testing.md

     ->toBe('Nuno Maduro');
 ```

-It is crucial to use lazy evaluation for the expectation value by passing a closure.
-This approach ensures that the expected value is created only when the test runs and not before that.
+It is crucial to use lazy evaluation for the expectation value by passing a closure to the `expect()` method.
+This ensures that the expected value is created only when the test runs and not before.

-If you need to call assertions on an object that requires lazy evaluation at runtime, you can use the `defer` method for such cases.
+If you need to make assertions on an object that requires lazy evaluation at runtime, you can use the `defer` method.

 ```php
 it('creates admins')